- How is breast cancer in men treated?

 - TAC: docetaxel (Taxotere®), doxorubicin (Adriamycin), and cyclophosphamide

 - AC → T: doxorubicin (Adriamycin) and cyclophosphamide followed by paclitaxel (Taxol®) or docetaxel (Taxotere).
-Trastuzumab (Herceptin) may be given with the paclitaxel or docetaxel for cancers that are HER2 positive (discussed later in detail).
+This can be given the other way around, with the T (paclitaxel or docetaxel) given first, followed by AC.
+Either way, carboplatin may be added to paclitaxel for cancers that are triple-negative (these were discussed in the diagnosis section).

 - TC: docetaxel (Taxotere) and cyclophosphamide

-Other combinations that are less often used include:
+Other combinations that are less often used for early breast cancer include:

 - CMF: cyclophosphamide (Cytoxan®), methotrexate, and 5-fluorouracil (Fluorouracil, 5-FU)